User Guide - v2.0

 • Including a file multiple times is valid and intentional repetition is supported.

-• Mark definitions as @local inside included files to prevent them bubbling up to the parent.
+• Mark definitions with local=true inside included files to prevent them bubbling up to the parent.

 @import Definition Import